stackblitz/bolt.new/README.md

 Here are some tips to get the most out of Bolt.new:

-- **Be specific with your technologies**: If you want to use specific frameworks or libraries (like Astro, Tailwind, ShadCN, or any other popular Javacsript framework), mention them in your initial prompt to ensure Bolt scaffolds the project accordingly.
+- **Be specific about your stack**: If you want to use specific frameworks or libraries (like Astro, Tailwind, ShadCN, or any other popular Javacsript framework), mention them in your initial prompt to ensure Bolt scaffolds the project accordingly.

 - **Use the enhance prompt icon**: Before sending your prompt, try clicking the 'enhance' icon to have the AI model help you refine your prompt, then edit the results before submitting.

-- **Scaffold first, then add features**: Make sure the basic structure of your application is in place before diving into more advanced functionality.
+- **Scaffold the basics first, then add features**: Make sure the basic structure of your application is in place before diving into more advanced functionality.
 This helps Bolt understand the foundation of your project and ensure everything is wired upu right before building out more advanced functionality.

-- **Batch your simple instructions**: Save time by combining simple instructions into one message.
+- **Batch simple instructions**: Save time by combining simple instructions into one message.
 For example, you can ask Bolt to change the color scheme, add mobile responsiveness, and restart the dev server, all in one go saving you time and reducing API credit consumption significantly.

 ## FAQs

 **Where do sign up for a paid plan?**
 Bolt.new is free to get started.
-If you need more AI tokens or want private projects, you can purchase a paid subscription in your Bolt.new settings, in the lower left hand corner of the application.
+If you need more AI tokens or want private projects, you can purchase a paid subscription in your [Bolt.new](https://bolt.new) settings, in the lower left hand corner of the application.

 **What happens if I hit the free usage limit?**
 Once your free daily token limit is reached, AI interactions are paused until the next day or until you upgrade your plan.

 **Is Bolt in beta?**
 Yes, Bolt.new is in beta, and we are actively improving it based on feedback.